Mru people: Marriage law

 A man usually discusses with his father about the woman he intends to marry.
 The father along with his son and a few other villagers visits the house of the prospective bride.
-They bring three birds, a spear and a dah (dagger) with them and the spear and the dah are given to the bride's parents as presents and the fowls for the family to eat.
+They bring three birds, a spear, and a dah (dagger) with them, and the spear and the dah are given to the bride's parents as presents, and the fowls for the family to eat.
 In return, the bride's family cooks pork for the visitors.
 The visitors must not eat the fowls and the hosts the pork.
-The bride's father then consults with her daughter and after getting her consent, asks for a dowry.
+The bride's father then consults with her daughter and, after getting her consent, asks for a dowry.
 In 1931, it usually consisted of around Rs.
-100 and the groom's father may not bargain.
+100, and the groom's father may not bargain.
 After the dowry is settled, the groom's party stays for three days, feasting on khaung and leaves the next day.

-However, in case of a marriage, contracted between the couple without the parental consent, for instance, in a case in which a man elopes with a woman to his parents' house, the parents, with the village elders, return the bride to her parents along with three fowls and khaung.
+However, in case of a marriage contracted between the couple without the parental consent, for instance, in a case in which a man elopes with a woman to his parents' house, the parents, with the village elders, return the bride to her parents along with three fowls and khaung.
 The groom's parents then ask what dowry the bride's parents would like to accept.
 The dowry, in this case, can be as high as Rs.
 100 or as low as Rs.
-30. Similar procedures as the one mentioned above take place, except that the groom's family does not stay over for a night but return home with the couple.
+30. Similar procedures to the one mentioned above take place, except that the groom's family does not stay over for a night but returns home with the couple.
 Then the marriage date is chosen.
 The bride visits her home occasionally but never returns to live there permanently.
 If either party breaks the promise of marriage, no action is taken as long as either the bride or the groom claims that one does not love the other.
-If the bride breaks the promise, half of the dowry has to be returned whereas if the groom breaks the promise, his family loses the dowry.
+If the bride breaks the promise, half of the dowry has to be returned, whereas if the groom breaks the promise, his family loses the dowry.
 If the husband dies, the heir is entitled to nothing; she has to abandon the issue of marriage, if any, with her father-in-law or a brother-in-law.
+The rate of child marriage is high.